Coast Guard honors Giants legend Emlen Tunnell

 Tunnell was inducted into the Pro Football Hall of Fame in 1967, becoming not only the first African American but also the first player to strictly play defensive back to be voted in.
 He was named to both the NFL's 50th and 100th Anniversary Teams, and was part of the first class of Giants to be enshrined in the franchise's Ring of Honor in 2010.

-Photos from the life and career of Hall of Fame safety Emlen Tunnell
+Photos from the life of Pro Football Hall of Fame safety and World War II hero Emlen Tunnell

 Mock Draft Tracker: Latest expert predictions for Giants at No. 11